hbctraining/Intro-to-ChIPseq/lessons/06_QC_quality_metrics.md

 ## Create ChIPQC report
 ChIPQCreport(chipObj, reportName="Nanog_and_Pou5f1", reportFolder="~/chipseq/results/chip_qc/ChIPQC/ChIPQCreport")
 ```
+Before you run this scriot you will **need to make sure each of your BAM files has an index (`.bai ` file)**.
+Since we are not running this script, it is not neccessary for us to create the indices.
+However, we will show you how to do this later in the [visualization lesson](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/08_data_visualization.html).
 You can run the script interactively using the `Rscript` command in the terminal.
 It will take 2-3 minutes to run to completion and you will see a bunch of text written to the screen as each line of code is run.

 ```bash